kaby76/AntlrVSIX/README.md

 of a symbol.
 Right-click on a symbol, and choose "Find all references" in the pop-up menu.
 Open the "FindAllReferences" windows and select any occurrence.

+* Open all the grammar files in Visual Studio you wish to search, or add the grammar files to a project/solution.
+AntlrVSIX will go through all files, parse, and record the occurrences of every symbol.

 Caveats:

 * This extension only works on Antlr4 grammars, and the grammar must be in a file that has the suffix